grace-notes/website/contents/topics/claudius.md

 He had by the younger Antonia several children, but left behind him only three, namely, Germanicus, Livilla, and Claudius.

-II.
+## II ##

 Claudius was born at Lyons, in the consulship of Julius Antonius, and Fabius Africanus, upon the first of August, the very day upon which an altar was first dedicated there to Augustus.
 He was named Tiberius Claudius Drusus, but soon afterwards, upon the adoption of his elder brother into the Julian family, he assumed the cognomen of Germanicus.
 He was left an infant by his father, and during almost the whole of his